Piston pump: Double-acting pumps

-Display of the delivery of a single-acting pump (left) and a double-acting pump (right) in relation to the movement of the crankshaft.

 d_{1} is equal to the diameter of the piston rod.

 Fluctuation in delivery rate

+Display of the delivery of a single-acting pump (left) and a double-acting pump (right) in relation to the movement of the crankshaft.
+The line shows the average delivery rate of the pump.

 The piston in a plunger and piston pump does not move at a constant velocity and as a result of this the pressure and delivery fluctuate over the duration of the stroke.
-The following diagram shows the relation between the angle of the crankshaft and the delivery rate of a single-acting and double-acting pump.
-The line shows the average delivery rate of the pump.
 These fluctuations in pressure and delivery can cause undesired effects such as water hammer and thus are generally mitigated by the installation of an air-filled accumulator.
 The delivery can be further smoothed out by the use of multiple cylinders that are offset from one another.

 As a result, the actual delivery rate is often smaller and can be found by the following equation: